Kvan7/Exiled-Exchange-2/docs/stash-search.md

 ![Map rolling](/reference-images/StashSearchMapRolling.png)

 Clicking any of these buttons will paste the text into the search bar in the stash or vendor window.
 For example, clicking "Burning Ground" will paste the text `"Burning Ground"` in the stash search bar.
 This will then highlight any map(waystone) that has that mod on it.
-In this case, those could be highlighted and then vendored if you don't want to deal with burning ground.

 ![Stash Search burning ground](/reference-images/MapRollingBurning.png)